-Rosario Dawson Confirmed She's Dating Cory Booker In The Sweetest Way
+Rosario Dawson Confirmed She's Dating Cory Booker By Saying The Sweetest Thing

 When discussing celebrity couples, a common question might be "Are they or aren't they?"
 Most celebrities keep their personal lives under protective cover, only confirming their relationship status once it's either simply come out or they finally feel like shouting it from the rooftops.
 The latter is how actress Rosario Dawson confirmed she's dating Cory Booker earlier today when TMZ approached her for a brief interview at Reagan National Airport in Washington D.C.